Package 'impIndicator'

 Description

-Produces a ggplot object to show the trend of the impact.
+Produces a ggplot2 object showing the temporal trend of the overall impact indicator.

 Usage